Fever (Bullet for My Valentine album): Reception

 Guitar Edge, on their June 2010 magazine, described Fever as one of Bullet for My Valentine's hardest hitting albums to date. "[...]
 It combines the infectious melodies and brute force that listeners expect, but with a new, albeit classic, feel.
 The album is a sonic masterpiece that showcases the band's phenomenal range of talent".
-Noisecreep did a brief review talking about Fevers favorable side:
+Noisecreep did a brief review talking about Fevers favourable side:

 One of the tracks to receive standout praise, despite not being released as a single, was "Alone".
 BBC describes it as "[...] the brightest standout, which rocks to a rampaging riff that courses all the way to its core – it's sure to give any listener shivers, such is its magnitude".
 Billboard fully enjoyed it, saying that "[...]
 [Alone] offers six minutes of epic ebb-and-flow orchestration"; and among many other critics strongly recommends to listen.
-Even critics like AbsolutePunk, who really disliked the album, recognized "Alone" as "the standout track" which its "[..] chorus is sing-along-able and the guitar solo is harmonized and completely brutal!"
+Even critics like AbsolutePunk, who really disliked the album, recognised "Alone" as "the standout track" which its "[..] chorus is sing-along-able and the guitar solo is harmonized and completely brutal!"
 Other impressive songs are the two first singles, the "strong opening of the album", "Your Betrayal" ("[...]
 The military drumming of Your Betrayal opens the album with infantry intensity and then some wonderfully crisp riffing gives way to Matt Tuck whispering about insanity") and "The Last Fight", they both "[...] demonstrate as much from the outset, presenting fast-paced passages before parrying the momentum into upswings of melody"; and, along with the title-track "Fever", create "a brilliant opening trio".
 One song, "Bittersweet Memories" did not seem to be as welcomed as all the other tracks, as critics such as BBC classified it as a song "[...] with lyrics of childish despair and forlorn desire, the weakest track here".
 Or PopMatters, who also disliked the song, credited it as "[...] absolutely terrible, having more in common with My Chemical Romance than any other band".
 The song, however, made one of Allmusic's track picks.